headerSearch form

 Global Labs

-create opportunities.
-Through Open Innovation, SAIT's global labs located in Yokohama, Beijing, San Jose, Boston, Moscow, Bengaluru, London, Frankfurt collaborate with regional universities, labs, and companies to create better technologies for all.
+SAIT collaborates with talented people around the world to keep abreast of state-of-the-art technologies, drive new trends, and create opportunities.
+Through Open Innovation, SAIT's global labs located in San Jose, Pasadena, Boston, Montreal, Yokohama, Beijing, Xian, Bengaluru, Moscow, Kyiv, Warsaw, and London work together and cooperate with regional universities, research labs, and companies to develop innovative technologies for all.

-Global R&D
+SAIT Global R&D

 Overview